 Peace (The White Squadron in Boston Harbor)

-Peace (The White Squadron in Boston Harbor), a monumental seascape painting located in Cannon House Office Building Room 311, was originally purchased by the House in 1900 for the Committee on Naval Affairs.
-Although this committee no longer exists, the powerful painting continues to evoke the nationalistic pride of the 19th century.
+Peace (The White Squadron in Boston Harbor), a monumental seascape painting, was originally purchased by the House in 1900 for the Committee on Naval Affairs.
+Although this committee no longer exists, the powerful painting continued to evoke the nationalistic pride of the 19th century when it moved with the committee to the Cannon House Office Building.

 Peace was completed in 1893 by the prominent seascape artist Walter Lofthouse Dean (1854–1912).
 The impressive painting, roughly six feet in height and nine feet in width, captures a fleet of warships as they move out of Boston Harbor.
 The five U.S. cruisers—Chicago, Boston, Atlanta, Yorktown, and Newark—first set sail in the fall of 1889 and are appropriately referred to as the White Squadron or the Squadron of Evolution.
 The most prominent vessel, leading the trailing vessels, in the center of the picture plane, is the warship Chicago.
 Dean captures the ships’ movement by applying short, gestural brushstrokes to the canvas, in a manner that creates an impressionistic, atmospheric quality to the seascape.